-David Zigmond © 2011
+David Zigmond © 2011 and 2025

-Summary: Commodification, competition and commercialisation are often introduced as agents of efficiency into State welfare services.
-In healthcare all of these may, unwittingly, lead to a loss of 'soft skills'; personal understanding and compassion.
+Summary: Commodification, competition and commercialisation have increasingly been introduced as agents of efficiency into State welfare services.
+In healthcare all of these may, unwittingly, lead to a loss of 'soft skills': personal understanding and then compassion.
 The human and economic cost is considerable.
 How this happens is not obvious.
-This article explains.
+The following explains.